 Knowing how many effects pedals do you have now seems important, but it is not the most important thing you have to know.
 You may be a greedy creature, so you know new acquisitions will probably affect the space requirements...

 Imagine you have now 7 effects pedals.
 I'm sure you will buy some new effects during this year.
 Where are you going to place them?
 Will you need to buy now a bigger pedalboard or invest on a modular pedalboard for the future?

 ➡️ Will you have the same number of effects pedals in a couple of years?

 2. How many effects pedals will I have in a near future?

 Many of us think that too many pedals are never enough.
-Let’s face it, a mysterious force drives us to never stop trying out pedals and wanting them all! (well, most of them!)
+Let’s face it, a mysterious force drives us to never stop trying out pedals and wanting them all!
+(Well, most of them!).

-- Where do I usually play?
+3. Where will I play?

 There is an important connection between capacity and transportation comfort; the smaller the pedalboard is, the fewer pedals but easier mobility you will get; whereas the larger the board gets, more number of pedals you will fit, which will be proportional to the strength needed to carry the pedalboard around.
 Some exercise is always welcome however!

 ➡️ You can't control if a new pandemic will come and we will have to play home another year; but you can think where you will like to play if this never happen again :)